-Have you signed up for our new online account management program called SmartHub yet?
+Have you signed up for our online account management program called SmartHub?
 SmartHub allows you to easily view your current electric bill, make a payment, report outages, and view your use history on a computer, tablet, or smartphone.
 It takes only minutes to sign up and makes accessing your account easier than ever.
-Visit our website and click on “Register for Online Access” within the “Manage Your Account” box to sign up today.
+Click “Register for Online Access” within the “Manage Your Account” box on the homepage to sign up today.

 Stop the Spread of Invasive Mussels

-Summer is here!
-It is my favorite season and the time to get out on the lake to fish, water ski, or enjoy a leisurely boat ride in the sun.
-If you take your boat out of state, be careful before returning.
-Invasive quagga and zebra mussels are looking to hitch a ride to our pristine Idaho and Montana waterways.
+Summer is here.
+It is my favorite season and the time to get out on the lake to fish, water ski, or just enjoy a leisurely boat ride in the sun.
+If you take your boat out of the state, be careful before returning—the invasive quagga and zebra mussels are looking to hitchhike a ride to our pristine Idaho and Montana waterways.

-How do you go about keeping those pesky creatures from moving in?
+How do you keep those pesky creatures from moving in?
 Clean.
 Drain.
 Dry.
 Clean any visible mud, plants, or animals from your boat.
 Drain all water from the motor, bilge, livewell, and other water-containing devices.
 Dry all areas of your boat and equipment.
-You should also never dump live fish or organisms from one water body into another.

-To protect our waterways, the state has set up a watercraft inspection station program focused on inspecting boats from affected states as they come across the state line.
-Inspections are free, but the cost of mussels is not.
-According to the Idaho Department of Agriculture, the estimated cost to Idaho alone would be $100 million annually if attempts fail to prevent an infestation.
-Inspection stations in Idaho have already intercepted 15 boats in 2020 carrying the invasive mussels.
+To protect our waterways, watercraft inspection station programs focus on inspecting boats as they come across the state line.
+Inspections are free, but the cost of letting mussels through is not.
+According to the Idaho Department of Agriculture, it would cost Idaho an estimated $100 million annually if an infestation occurs.
+Inspection stations in Idaho have already intercepted 22 boats in 2021 carrying the invasive mussels.